 The components in [square brackets] are optional for the formula:

-if_not_found: what should the formula output if the lookup_valuecan not be found.
+if_not_found: What should the formula output be if the lookup_value cannot be found?

-match_mode: Where you can define is Excel is looking for an exact match or an approximate match.
+match_mode: This is where you can define if Excel is looking for an exact or approximate match.

 search_mode:

-This is useful for exactly data from a data table.
+This is useful for exact data from a data table.
 For example, the price/stock level/size, etc., for a specific product ID would be an obvious example.

-Pivot Table are one of the most powerful function available in all versions of excel.
-It gives the user to create and summarize data into different Reports in seconds.
-For instance, in the below example, we have Million Rows of data of different fruits and their sales in different countries through our E-commerce platform.
+Pivot Tables are one of the most powerful functions available in all versions of Excel.
+It allows users to create and summarize data into different Reports in seconds.
+For instance, in the example below, we have a million rows of data on fruits and their sales in different countries through our e-commerce platform.

-We can summarize the above large data to get different reports such as below to find sales of each fruit.
+We can summarize the above large data to get different reports and find sales for each fruit.

-We can create pivot tables by selecting pivot table from insert Tab.
+We can create pivot tables by selecting them from the Insert tab.

-Pivot Tables are useful to draw conclusions and high-level data out of detailed datasets.
+Pivot Tables are useful for drawing conclusions and high-level data from detailed datasets.
 They allow you to summarise data in multiple different ways in a matter of seconds.